 While there are no specific certifications for becoming a camp nurse, most are required to be trained in Cardiopulmonary Resuscitation (CPR).

 Humanitarian nurses travel the world to help people and communities in need.
 Many organizations such as Doctors Without Borders and the International Medical Corps hire nurses to help respond to global emergencies.
 Some immunize children in remote villages, and others provide emergency medical services after natural disasters.
 Humanitarian nurses get to apply their expertise in providing holistic care under the most challenging conditions.

 Besides a few years of experience, a second language is preferred, and you should take relevant courses in humanitarian health run by NGOs, universities, or online to become a humanitarian nurse.

-Working as a resort nurse exposes you to unique and varied locations, people, and cultures.
+Working as a resort nurse exposes you to unique travel nurse locations, people, and cultures.
 This career can allow you to work at posh hotels in tropical areas where the beach is only a few steps away.
 You will act as a primary point of medical contact for the tourists who’ve come to soak up the sun as well as the people who serve them.

 To be a resort nurse, first-aid and CPR certifications are expected, and communication and language skills are also helpful for interacting with various resort guests.
 If you plan to go international, make sure you meet the degree and licensing requirements of the country you choose.

 6. Hospice Nursing

 Hospice nurses assist patients and families through end-of-life situations.
 They do this by offering emotional support, helping patients prepare for death, and making sure they receive proper pain management.
 The job requires compassion, patience, and sensitivity.